How to shut down loneliness

 I have lost so much.
 And yet I have much to be grateful for.
 Which means I will never stop counting the gifts and all the ways God loves me.

-1) Freedom to travel; 2) Recent news that family is moving back to Oregon from the Far East; 3) Melt-in-your-mouth seafood and taste buds to appreciate it; 4) Friends and family who believe in the beauty of my dreams; 5) Interesting fellow travelers; 6) The leaf-turning beauty of this northeastern countryside; 7) Gorgeous live piano-and-violin music onboard ship.
+1) Freedom to travel; 2) Recent news that family is moving back to Oregon from the Far East; 3) Melt-in-your-mouth seafood; 4) Friends and family who believe in the beauty of my dreams; 5) Interesting fellow travelers; 6) The leaf-turning beauty of this northeastern countryside; 7) Gorgeous live piano-and-violin music onboard ship.

-And that’s just here and now.
-Today.
+And that’s just today.
 Because in actuality, the gratitude list is quite long.

 I didn’t get it back then, but I do now.

-It’s almost as if I needed to get settled into widowhood.
-As if I needed the reassurance that I could manage car maintenance and travel details and our business affairs on my own.
-And now that those things are manageable, there’s more time to experience some loneliness.
+It’s almost as if I needed to get settled into widowhood, as if I needed the reassurance that I could manage car maintenance and travel details and our business affairs on my own.
+And now that those things are manageable, there’s more time to experience a bit of loneliness.